ErizDotDev/LearningNotes/dotnet-core-development/csharp/fundamentals/interfaces.md

 - To instantiate a class and use explicit interface:
     - The class will need to be instantiated using its own type and not by the interface.
     - Initialize the interface type by assigning the instantiated class as its value.
+- Explicit interface implementations are `private` by default.

+### Interface Hierarchy with Default Implementations

+- Default implementations of a parent interface can get inherited by its child interface and classes that inherit the child interface.
+- Child interface cannot override the default implementation of the parent interface unless it uses the `new` keyword.
+- If the class that inherits either the parent or child interface also defines an implementation for the same method, code will run the implementation from the class, not the interfaces.